- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, user training and education play a crucial role in minimizing data loss incidents on NAS devices by promoting awareness of best practices and ensuring that users have the necessary knowledge to effectively manage and protect their data.

-Although NAS JB 316 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS JB 316 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -